Contract CFO: When your business needs financial leadership (but not full-time)

 -

-Why the contract model works for professional service firms
+Why does the contract CFO model fit professional service firms between $500K and $8M in revenue?

 Consider a 15-person management consulting firm.
 The founder, Mark, needed help with cash flow forecasting, pricing strategy, and building financial models for a potential expansion.
-A full-time CFO would have cost $250,000 annually, roughly 8% of his revenue, for expertise he'd use perhaps 10 hours per month.
+A full-time CFO would have cost $250,000 annually, roughly 8% of his revenue, for expertise he would use perhaps 10 hours per month.
 Instead, he engaged a contract CFO for $3,000 monthly.
 He got the same strategic guidance at a fraction of the cost, and he could adjust the engagement as his needs changed.

 The contract model offers three specific advantages for firms like Mark's:

-- Flexibility to match your actual needs.
+Flexibility to match your actual needs.
 Scale up during strategic planning seasons, funding rounds, or major growth initiatives.
 Scale down during steady-state periods when you need less guidance.
 Your engagement aligns with your reality rather than forcing you into a fixed-cost structure.

-- Objective perspective without internal politics.
+Objective perspective without internal politics.
 An outsider sees what insiders miss.
 A contract CFO can tell you uncomfortable truths about your pricing, your margins, or your cash management that an employee might hesitate to share.
 They have no stake in preserving the status quo.

-How to evaluate a contract CFO
+What three criteria should you use to evaluate a contract CFO before committing?

-- Industry experience matters.
+Industry experience matters.
 Professional service firms have unique financial challenges: project-based revenue recognition, utilization tracking, and billable rate optimization.
 Your CFO should understand these dynamics without a learning curve.

-- Communication style determines success.
+Communication style determines success.
 You need someone who explains financial concepts clearly, responds promptly, and proactively surfaces issues.
 Ask how they communicate with clients.
 Request references you can actually call.

-- Defined deliverables create accountability.
+Defined deliverables create accountability.
 Vague promises of "strategic guidance" are worthless.
 What specific outputs will you receive?
 Monthly financial reviews?
 Cash flow projections?
 Board presentations?
 Get clarity before you commit.

-A contract CFO provides professional service firms with valuable financial leadership that matches their stage.
-You get strategic guidance when you need it, without paying for a full-time executive you can't fully utilize.
+If you are making growth decisions without financial modeling, if cash flow keeps surprising you despite profitable work, or if you cannot confidently answer which clients contribute to your bottom line, the answer is likely yes.
+The question is not whether you need financial strategy.
+You do.
+The question is whether you need it full-time.
+A contract CFO provides professional service firms with financial leadership that matches their stage.
+You get strategic guidance when you need it, without paying for a full-time executive you cannot fully use.

 Suggested Readings